-Q. What does scale look like?
+What does scale look like?

 Answer

-There are many species of scale insects that feed on a wide range of host plants.
-One type of scale (Coccus hesperidum) are adult females that are smooth, oval, brown, flattened, and up to 1/5 inch long.
+One type of scale, brown soft scale (Coccus hesperidum), are adult females that are smooth, oval, brown, flattened, and up to 1/5 inch long.
 Nymphs are similar, but smaller and almost transparent.
 Both can be difficult to see on leaf veins and twigs.
 Adult males are tiny, two-winged insects.
-Many plants are hosts to this insect.
-Indoor plants such as citrus, and other tropical and subtropical fruit; also a wide range of foliage plants and greenhouse ornamental plants can be attacked by scale insect as well as outdoor hardy plants.
-See images below in this link:

 Courtesy of the NYBG Plant Information Service